Friedrichshafen FF.1

 The Friedrichshafen FF.1 was a German experimental floatplane built in 1912.
 It was the first aircraft designed and built by the newly established Flugzeugbau Friedrichshafen.
-Only one prototype was constructed and it set a world record for endurance in 1913 before crashing in early 1914.
+Only one prototype was constructed and it set a German national record for endurance in 1913 before crashing in early 1914.

 Development and description

-Company founder Theodor Kober had purchased a Curtiss A-2 floatplane to test the hydrodynamic performance of its central float in 1912.
+Flugzeugbau Friedrichshafen was founded after Theodor Kober had purchased a Curtiss A-2 floatplane to test the hydrodynamic performance of its central float in 1912.
 Dissatisfied with its performance in rough water, he designed the FF.1 with a float of his own design that he believed would have better performance.
 It first flew on 2 November although towed testing of various float shapes continued into January 1913.

 The aircraft was a two-seat biplane with a 100 PS Argus As I straight-four engine in pusher configuration mounted at the rear of the fuselage.
 The engine's radiators were mounted on the sides of the fuselage.
 The span of the upper and lower wings was initially 14 m and 10 m respectively, but these were later extended to 16.8 m and 14 meters respectively.
 The ailerons were fitted between the wings.
 A pair of wheels could be attached to the airplane to allow it to maneuver on the ground.